cleesmith/picamera_motion_socket_flask/README.markdown

 act as though they meant to do that (crazy cats)
 * at night, there needs to be ample lighting ... tested with Mr. Beams MB363
-* worked well sending images to a Mac and to a remote server at DigitalOcean, but it is not a secure setup for remote server ... as any open port is an invitation to exploitation
+* worked well sending images to a Mac and to a remote server at DigitalOcean, but it is not a secure setup for a remote server ... as any open port is an invitation to exploitation

 ***